jadewang425/paw-circle-api/README.md

 # PawCircle

 An app for all the pet owners to plan meetups for their pets to meet friends!
+It allows users to create their profiles and meetups, or join meetups created by the others!

 [Screenshot]